ianmackenzie/elm-geometry/README.md

 ## What is it?

-OpenSolid consists of a set of Elm libraries for working with geometry.
+OpenSolid consists of a set of Elm packages for working with geometry.
 It is intended to provide a solid foundation for HTML-based applications in areas such as CAD (computer-aided design), CAM (computer-aided manufacturing), and 2D/3D visualization.

-This library contains modules for creating and working with the core OpenSolid data types:
+This package contains modules for creating and working with the core OpenSolid data types:

   - `Point2d`, `Point3d`
   - `Vector2d`, `Vector3d`
   - `Direction2d`, `Direction3d` (type-safe unit vectors)
-  - `Axis2d`, `Axis3d`, `Plane3d` (used in rotations, mirrors, projections)
+  - `Axis2d`, `Axis3d`, `Plane3d` (useful for rotations, mirrors, projections)
   - `Frame2d`, `Frame3d` (local coordinate systems)
   - `SketchPlane3d` (local 2D coordinate system embedded in 3D)
   - `BoundingBox2d`, `BoundingBox3d`